 Betsy Wiest, St. Patrick’s Haven, 9/29/2021

 Betsy’s kind words, written after one of our clinics, capture precisely what we at Harvest912 strive to accomplish.
 Our primary mission is to provide accessible, no-cost foot care to those in Northwestern PA impacted by homelessness or economic disenfranchisement.
 Harvest912’s foot care clinics operate monthly and are staffed by local podiatrists who provide foot assessment, basic foot care/first aid, and referrals for follow-up care while our community volunteers provide foot washing and spiritual support.
 Each guest also receives a backpack filled with new boots, socks, blankets, seasonal necessities, and hygiene kits.
 Our clinics were initially held at a variety of venues, such as St. Patrick’s Haven, in downtown Erie.
 However, with the significant increase in homelessness and job loss due to COVID throughout the area we recognized the need to bring our outreach to the broader community.
 With generous financial support from the Hamot Heath Foundation and the Erie Community Foundation we recently purchased and retrofitted a bus as a Mobile Foot Care Clinic.
 The Harvest912 Mobile Clinic, outfitted with two exam stations and two shoe-fitting stations, is a self-contained one-stop shop where guests have their feet washed, receive basic assessment and foot care from a medical provider.
 Services are provided in a climate controlled, spiritually-centered, welcoming environment and guests leave with new boots and a backpack filled with personal necessities .
-To date, Harvest912 has provided foot care, distributed new boots and backpacks to over 150 folks in need and in 2022 we expect to expand our services into the rural counties surrounding Erie with the goal of serving an additional 50-100 guests.
+To date, Harvest912 has provided foot care, distributed new boots and backpacks to over 350 folks in need and in 2023, with your ongoing support, we plan to expand our services into the rural counties surrounding Erie with the goal of serving an additional 50-100 guests.